 - Better for the overall health of the jaw

-- Reduced dental work required for the fitting; dental bridges and crowns often involve trimming down healthy teeth
+- Reduced dental work required for the fitting

-Here at Cody Dental Service, we have years of experience with dental implant surgery, and we will be able to advise you on the best course of action for you.
+Here at Cody Dental Service, we have years of experience with dental implant surgery, and we will advise you on the best course of action for you and your unique smile.
 Call us today to book an appointment with one of our experienced periodontists.
 We look forward to revitalizing your smile.